-For many years, environmental agencies have sought to improve the water quality of lakes and estuaries by reducing inputs of phosphorus.
-New research indicates that we must reduce both phosphorus and nitrogen to reverse eutrophication symptoms.
+Historically, environmental agencies have sought to improve the water quality of freshwater lakes and rivers by managing a single nutrient.
+Phosphorus was the primary nutrient of concern in freshwater systems, and nitrogen was regulated in coastal/estuarine systems.
+Current research indicates that we must reduce both phosphorus and nitrogen to reverse eutrophication symptoms for all aquatic systems.

 Excess Nutrients and the Detrimental Effects of Eutrophication

 Nutrients are essential for all life, but excess nutrients can be detrimental.
 Both nitrogen and phosphorus are applied regularly through fertilizer to increase the yield of crops needed to feed human populations.
 Fertilizers are also used widely for residential and commercial landscaping purposes.
 Environmental concerns arise when nitrogen and phosphorus are leached into the groundwater or delivered as runoff during rainfall events to streams, rivers, lakes and estuaries.
 Excess nutrients in aquatic systems can stimulate growth of plants and algae.
 In other words, these nutrients continue to serve as fertilizers once they reach the water because they can feed the aquatic flora.
 Increased nutrient delivery and the consequent proliferation of plants and algae in aquatic systems is a process known as eutrophication.